home > indexing

 Also, remember that a problem at the main-entry level can cause your identical subentries to combine improperly, and vice versa.
 You need to make sure that every element of your entry, from the first letter of the main entry to the last letter of the subentry (or sub-subentry) or cross reference is precisely the same, with no extra spaces or other characters.
 You also need to make sure that the settings for your entries are identical, so be sure to look at your field codes (and the spacing around them) as well.
 Also, if you are using manual overrides to re-sort your entries (see how to do this below), you need to apply these overrides consistently.

 If you're certain the entries are exactly the same -- that is, you've tried the copy/paste approach I described above -- and you're still having combination problems, then the problem might be in a third entry that you can't see.
 For example, you might have two of three identical entries, with a third entry looking the same but different.
 If you continue to troubleshoot the two identical entries, you won't find a problem.
 Are you sure there isn't a third entry someplace?
-Remember that Word ignores index entries that produce the same result in the generated index, such as two identical entries on the same same page.
+Remember that Word ignores index entries that produce the same result in the generated index, such as two identical entries on the same page.

 After testing for everything above, I guarantee your problem is no longer related to the index data themselves.
 Instead, there's something wrong with the placement of the {XE} fields, perhaps because of some document formatting things going on, or with the document template itself.
 Try moving your entries around, especially if they don't appear in "normal paragraphs."
 For example, if your entries are inside a table, try moving them around within the table, such as to other columns or to positions just outside the table itself.
 If they are in footnotes, take them out of the footnote and put them next to the footnote anchor.
 And so on.
 Word is a word processor, not a publishing program; it is not uncommon that your index will get messed up by some of the internal things that Word does.
 All I can suggest is to play around, doing things that don't seem intuitive but might actually mean something to Word's internal program (like changing columns).